seri/gettc/README.md

 And support for more languages is just around the corner.

-You write the function definition and the generated template will take care of running it against input and output files.
+You write the function definition and the generated solution will take care of running it against the downloaded input and output files.

 TopCoder is a heaven for programmers.
 Solving algorithmic problems is a great way to embrace the passion for programming.
 There are problems for all levels.
 A strong academic background is not required to enjoy it.
 If you like Project Euler, you will probably love TopCoder.

-However, you normally have to paste the solution into TopCoder's online arena where it will be checked for correctness.
-Even then the online arena only supports C++, Java, and C#.
+However, the TopCoder online arena is quite inconvenient and supports only a few languages.
+Gettc's goal is to make the practice of solving algorithmic problems convenient and fun, and in your desired language.

 # Installation